syncfusion-content/wpf-docs/wpf/Blend-Support.md

 2.Expand the Views, choose `Other Windows` and then choose `Objects` and `Timeline`.

-3.In the “Objects and Timeline” pane, select a Syncfusion® control to modify a template.
+3.In the “Objects and Timeline” pane, select a Syncfusion&reg; control to modify a template.

 ![Blend-Support_images4](Blend-Support_images/GettingStarted_img4.jpeg)

-4.Right-click the Syncfusion® control and choose `Edit` template
+4.Right-click the Syncfusion&reg; control and choose `Edit` template

 ![Blend-Support_images5](Blend-Support_images/GettingStarted_img5.jpeg)